jesseopdenbrouw/riscv-minimal/CODE/syscalls/README.md

 # syscalls

-This is an implementation of common system calls for RISC-V bare metal processors.
+This is an implementation of common system calls for RISC-V bare metal processors, using functions.

 ## Supported system calls